 All attempts will be made to collect curbside materials during inclement weather.

 If collection is missed, please set waste out again on the following regularly scheduled collection day, or as otherwise advised by the City at abbotsford.ca.
 You will be allowed to double your regular waste allowance on this day.
 Servicing your home is our priority, but safety of people and property always comes first.
 Thank you for your cooperation.

 For curbside service alerts:

-- Download our Abbotsford Curbside Collection app on the Apple App store and on Google Play
+- Download the Abbotsford Curbside Collection app on the Apple App Store and on Google Play;